gortonator/bsds-6650/labs/lab-3.md

 Can you use Little's Law to make sense of the client execution times you are seeing in your tests in this lab as your vary the number of client and server threads, and the servlet sleep time?

-And can you use Little's Law to estimate the throughput you'd expect to see in yyour first Assignment.
+And can you use Little's Law to estimate the throughput you'd expect to see in your first Assignment.
 Assume service time is maybe 1-5 milliseconds?

+You can read more on Little's Law [here](http://highscalability.com/blog/2014/2/5/littles-law-scalability-and-fault-tolerance-the-os-is-your-b.html).

 ### Additional Issues to Explore - Tomcat Performance Monitoring